From high-performance coaching to grassroots impact: David 'Skip' Span steps up

 Community-Conscious

-As the community development chair, Stan hopes to bridge gaps that exist in the Kansas City area’s exposure to and participation in tennis.
+As the community development chair, Span hopes to bridge gaps that exist in the Kansas City area’s exposure to and participation in tennis.
 He sees many opportunities to meet people where they are by bringing programming such as Red Ball Tennis to local schools and parks, and hosting pop-up events across USTA Heart of America.

-“My goal is to help our district think in terms of pathways—how someone discovers tennis, how they stay engaged and how communities sustain programs over time,” Stan said.
+“My goal is to help our district think in terms of pathways—how someone discovers tennis, how they stay engaged and how communities sustain programs over time,” Span said.
 “Long term, the aim is sustainability—helping communities build programs that outlive any single coach or season.”

-Stan’s work in USTA Heart of America is also an opportunity for him to help grow and promote the efforts of local Community Tennis Associations.
+Span’s work in USTA Heart of America is also an opportunity for him to help grow and promote the efforts of local Community Tennis Associations.
 These not-for-profit, volunteer-based organizations offer players the chance to learn and participate in tennis in areas where access may be limited.

 The Sky’s the Limit

-Though he’s just getting started as committee chair, the future is bright for Stan as he works toward building an inspired, inclusive and confident tennis community in USTA Heart of America.
+Though he’s just getting started as committee chair, the future is bright for Span as he works toward building an inspired, inclusive and confident tennis community in USTA Heart of America.
 He’s been atop the summit and wants to bring others with him to experience the game at its highest levels.

 “I believe tennis is at its best when it creates both excellence and belonging,” he said.
 “My career has shown me what’s possible at the highest levels of the sport but also how powerful tennis can be in shaping confidence, discipline and community.
 I’m excited to help our district grow in a way that serves beginners, families and future champions alike.”